Our Favorite Bathroom Tile Ideas

 Despite trends moving towards a less austere, more luxurious aesthetic, if you’re still a big fan of the all-white, sleek, unfussy, uncluttered look then there’s still room for incorporating these bathroom tile flooring ideas and staying current.

-Updating your minimalist bathroom with matte floor tiles in neutral grey shades will give it a bit more depth and interest, as noted by the team at Style At Home,
+Updating your minimalist bathroom with matte floor tiles in neutral gray shades will give it a bit more depth and interest, as noted by the team at Style At Home,

 “the all-white bathroom is a timeless, classic look, but for those interested in a bathroom style with a bit more character… [introduce] neutral matte tiles into your design.“

-But in all seriousness, matte grey bathroom floor tiles need to be considered carefully in your design scheme to avoid your bathroom looking drab and uninspiring.
+But in all seriousness, matte gray bathroom floor tiles need to be considered carefully in your design scheme to avoid your bathroom looking drab and uninspiring.

-The picture above is a perfect example of how to get the look right: matching a slightly textured linear patterned mid grey rectangular tiles with the warming honey toned vanity unit, complementary pale grey walls and beautifully sleek and chic bathroom and lighting fittings.
+The picture above is a perfect example of how to get the look right: matching a slightly textured linear patterned mid gray rectangular tiles with the warming honey toned vanity unit, complementary pale gray walls and beautifully sleek and chic bathroom and lighting fittings.

 Incorporating curves via the bowl sinks, the faucets, the unit handles and contemporary free-standing bathtub keeps the design from being too rigid and boxy; the design flows seamlessly though the room by using the same tiles for the floor and shower, and the frame-less glass shower screens; and the famous Eames Eiffel chair tucked into the corner of the room lends design kudos to this stylish bathroom.

-If you’re looking for popular floor tile ideas for the bathroom that won’t go out of fashion, the coastal inspired bathroom remains as popular as ever.
+If you’re looking for popular floor tile ideas for the bathroom that won’t go out of fashion, the coastal/Mediterranean inspired bathroom remains as popular as ever.

 The coastal look keys into the current trend for more natural, more comfortable surroundings, and is an obvious choice for the watery world of the bathroom.